Prussian invasion of Holland: Utrecht

+Amstelland

 Up to this moment the Prussian campaign had been a militärischer Spaziergang (military promenade), but things were not going to be so easy from now on.
 First of all, the terrain between Leimuiden and the defense line around Amsterdam was very difficult.
 On the left-hand side there was the Haarlemmermeer, a large lake that shielded Amsterdam on the South-West flank.
 The terrain to the East of the lake was mainly peat bog, suitable only for animal husbandry and crisscrossed with creeks and ditches.
-In addition large sections were intentionally flooded closer to Amsterdam, and could only be traversed across dikes and dams that were protected with sconces and other earthworks.
+In addition, large sections were intentionally flooded closer to Amsterdam, and could only be traversed across dikes and dams that were protected with sconces and other earthworks.
 The area was bisected by the meandering Amstel river, that was only spanned by a few bridges, so that troops marching from the South were forced to divide in two columns that could not easily support one another.

 The defenders of Amsterdam were mainly elements of Free Corps from all over the Netherlands, who had been forced to retreat to the Amsterdam redoubt as a last resort.
 Besides the remnants of the Utrecht defense force, that had so hastily retreated on 16 September, there were also Frisian Patriots, who had lost the Frisian civil war between the rival Leeuwarden and Franeker "States of Friesland" earlier in the month, with Johan Valckenaer and Court Lambertus van Beyma (at this time still on speaking terms) in the van.
 Both groups had little military value, especially as they were very demoralized.
-The Rhinegrave was very unpopular, and quietly resigned his command, when he reached Amsterdam.
+Rhinegrave Salm withdrew from Utrecht by night.
 He was replaced by the French veteran of the American Revolutionary War, Jean Baptiste Ternant, who had been seconded by the French government, together with a few hundred gunners.
 He had tried in vain to organize the Patriot defenses in Overijssel, but that province went over to the Orangists without a fight.
 The most credible part of the defenders consisted of the Amsterdam schutterij and the Free Corps.
 Colonel Isaac van Goudoever was still in charge of the "white" regiment of the schutterij, but just around this time he had been forced to take to bed, because of a leg injury.

+Salm left Utrecht on Saturday evening, 16 September, and hurried to Uithoorn and Ouderkerk aan de Amstel, without giving battle.
+On Thursday, September 20, 1787, the Stadtholder and his wife arrived in The Hague.

+In Amsterdam Salm's escape was very resented, and if he had arrived there he would certainly have been harmed.
+This city, to which the Defense Commission had hastily retreated at Salm's request, closed the gates to Salm's troops.